emmef/emmef-website/source/Alexander Stubb counters John Mersheimer.md

 Here follow my observations the five (work in progress) theses and Alexander debunking them.

+*My response was removed somehow, and it appears there is a length restriction on comments.
+I broke the response into multiple pieces.*

+Due to a length restriction in Youtube comments, I broke up the response in multiple pieces.

 *1. Debunking of "Russia did not have a choice"* (3:03)

 This thesis is a simplification and interpretation of several things Mearsheimer said.
 Falsifying this synthetic, interpreted claim does not falsify these "several things that Mearsheimer said", and suggesting it does, is a classic "straw-man" logical fallacy.